Women's liberation movement in Europe: Switzerland

-The Women's Liberation Movement in Switzerland (Frauenbefreiungsbewegung (FBB)) was formed in 1969 following student protests the previous year in Zurich.
+The Women's Liberation Movement in Switzerland (Frauenbefreiungsbewegung (FBB)) was formed in 1969 following student protests the previous year in Zürich.
 FBB groups sprang up in Basel, Bellinzona, Bern, Geneva, Lausanne, and Locarno.
 The group became loosely affiliated with similar organizations like the Mouvement pour la Libération de la femme (MLF) in French-speaking cities in the country and the Movimento Femminista Ticinese (MFT) in the Canton of Ticino, an Italian-speaking area.
 Women affiliated with the movement challenged patriarchy, the position of women in society and the double moral standard imposed upon women.
 Calling for free abortion and contraception as well as day care centers, membership expanded rapidly.
 Women's liberation groups in Switzerland were distinguished from other feminist activists by their focus on women's rights to control their own bodies and sexuality, as well as their direct actions aimed at provoking the public and making society aware of the issues faced by women.

 The groups took to the street, protesting and engaging in public controversies to bring attention to discrepancies between men's and women's lives, like the inability of women to vote, an education system which made housekeeping courses mandatory for women, and a ban on women's participating in the country's defense.
 Their first public action was a protest against objectification, but they also demonstrated for equal pay, revision of the marriage laws, retraining of housewives to enter the work force, and improved social benefits for women.
-As early as 1970, the FBB in Zurich began organizing an experimental kindergarten and unlike in other places, established a formal board.
+As early as 1970, the FBB in Zürich began organizing an experimental kindergarten and unlike in other places, established a formal board.
 In 1971, the FBB and Progressive Women of Basel organized a petition drive to collect signatures to remove the criminal status from abortion.

-By 1972, the FBB-Zurich opened the first women's center in Switzerland, Information Center for Women (Informationsstelle für Frauen (INFRA)).
+By 1972, the FBB-Zürich opened the first women's center in Switzerland, Information Center for Women (Informationsstelle für Frauen (INFRA)).
 The idea for the center was proposed by a consciousness-raising group which discussed sexuality and enlightenment and the center offered counseling on abortion, contraceptives, as well as giving general information on education, alternative medicine, and legal issues.
 In 1974, a lesbian organization known as the Homosexuelle Frauengruppe (HFG) took space in the INFRA building and affiliated with many of the goals and projects of the FBB.
 The HFG published a journal and founded a women's bookshop, before formally merging with the FBB in 1980.
 During the 1975 conference held for International Women's Year taking place in Bern, members of the FBB held a counter-conference to include issues that progressives omitted, like abortion, homosexuality, women prisoners and immigrants.

 FBB members were more radical than the conservative members of reformist feminist groups which emerged in their wake.
 In 1977, some adherents split off to join with socialist feminists.
 Increasingly FBB groups focused on violence against women and provided counseling services to abused women.
-The Zurich FBB dissolved in 1989.
+The Zürich FBB dissolved in 1989.